 If you decide to disclose, having a structured conversation with HR or your manager is key.
 Approaching the discussion with clarity and confidence can help you communicate your needs effectively while maintaining professionalism.

-Keep it concise: “I’m managing a mood disorder under medical supervision”
+Explain Your Condition Clearly and Professionally: “I’m managing a mood disorder under medical supervision.”

 You do not need to provide a detailed history.
 A brief, professional statement is sufficient.
 Stating that you are managing a medical condition under a doctor's care frames the issue professionally and emphasises that you are proactively responsible for your health, including any necessary rehabilitation.